Postdoctoral Competition FAQ

 Applicants are encouraged to treat their cover letter much like a personal statement, explaining in several pages a bit about their professional background, why they are interested in joining the Cornell Lab community, how they see themselves contributing, and where they hope this experience takes them professionally.

 Applicants are encouraged to use their research statement primarily to outline their forward-looking proposed plans for scholarly work as a Cornell Rose Postdoc, not primarily as a summary of their dissertation work or other past accomplishments and skills.
+The research statement is limited to two pages, and it is permissible to put cited references on a third page.
+Research statements extending substantially beyond this limit will be penalized by our review criteria.

 For background and suggestions on preparing a statement of contribution to diversity, equity, and inclusion, please see the Cornell University statement supporting diverse communities.